Educational Services — DYS Frequently Asked Questions

 General | Treatment | Special Issues, Population | Educational | Juvenile Court | Employment

 Youth attend school full-time, twelve months per year in classrooms with relatively small student to teacher ratios.
-Students receive instruction in the core subject areas of math, science, social studies and communication arts.
-Students may also receive credit in physical education, health, fine arts, personal finance and career/vocational education, and a wide variety of electives.
-The curriculum is based upon the Instructional Standards developed by the Missouri Department of Elementary and Secondary Education.
+Students receive instruction in the core subject areas of math, science, social studies, and communication arts.
+Students also can receive credit in physical education, health, fine arts, practical arts, personal finance, and career/vocational education, and a wide variety of electives.
+The curriculum is based upon the Missouri Learning Standards developed by the Department of Elementary and Secondary Education’s Office of College and Career Readiness.
+The Missouri Learning Standards define the knowledge and skills students need in each grade level and course for success in college, other post-secondary training opportunities, and careers.

 The Division of Youth Services continues to address the need for enhanced vocational education.
 At present, all youth in custody receiving educational services from the division must be enrolled, at the very least, in a career education class.
-In addition, youth may be employed and receive minimum wage compensation while learning important job skills.
+In addition, youth may be employed and receive minimum wage compensation while learning important job skills within the facilities.
 DYS youth receive instruction in vocational skills and career awareness.
-DYS youth may also achieve WorkKeys certificates for potential job placement.
+DYS youth may also achieve ACT WorkKeys and Occupational Safety & Health Administration (OSHA) certificates for potential job placement and advancement.
+Some programs have proprietary vocational training and/or Occupational Safety and Health Administration (OSHA) approved Work Safe curriculum.

 In Fiscal Year 2023 approximately 84% of youth in the Division of Youth Services who took the HiSET examination passed.